jython/jython/ProcessDocs/releasing.md

 ### Build the Bundles to Publish

-The artifacts for Maven are built using a separate script `maven/build.xml`.
+Back in the release working directory, the artifacts for Maven are built using a separate script `maven/build.xml`.

 ```posh
 PS work> ant -f maven\build.xml